 Skip to content

-Vegan Dogs: The ONE Question.
+Plant-Based Diets for Dogs: The ONE Question.

 In the nature magazine article, researcher, Kerstin Lindblad-Toh suggests - as humans have also evolved to be able to easily digest starches, it possibly was the rise of farming, (beginning around 10,000 years ago in the Middle East), that led to the adaptations in both humans and dogs.
 “This is a striking sign of parallel evolution,” she says.
 “It really shows how dogs and humans have evolved together to be able to eat starch.”
 It is the ability to digest and process starches that make a plant-based diet feasible in dogs.

-Future of Vegan Foods for Dogs
+Future of Plant-Based Foods for Dogs

 My intention as an entrepreneur and founder of Virchew is to ask new questions to find new, maybe even bold, solutions - along with the support of our veterinary partners.
 I feel without a doubt, due to new demands from discerning paw parents questioning sustainability and ingredient transparency - along with a rapidly growing interest in plant-based options - it’s time to write a NEW story about our dog’s diet.
 Here’s a good start.